Abhi2001-git/Heart_Disease_Prediction/README.md

 The dataset used in the project : https://www.kaggle.com/datasets/jocelyndumlao/cardiovascular-disease-dataset/data

-Visit the Huggingface space mentioned in About to try thr app.
+Visit the Huggingface space mentioned in About to try the app.